landano/landano.github.io/pages/project-catalyst/fund11.md

 The prototype can be found at: [https://cardanomendixplug-in-sandbox.mxapps.io/](https://cardanomendixplug-in-sandbox.mxapps.io/)
 NOTE: As the prototype is running on a sandbox environment it may take some time to spin up
 NOTE2: To login click on the select user icon on the right hand side of the screen (only the demo_user is enabled).
-Please be aware that it's a publicly available login so only use it for testing purposes and never with real ADA.
+Please be aware that it's a publicly available login so only use it for testing purposes and never with real ADA